adamtwig/D4D/README.md

 	-- home_calc_functions_AT.py - helper functions to generate home locations

 ##### Previous Work
-* Five definitions of home: overall, daytime, nighttime, weekday, weekend
 * Home Locations by antenna (SET2) all 24 datasets for all five home defs
 * Home Locations by arrondisemont (SET3) all 12 datasets all five home defs
 * Aggregate movement between antennas (2-mers) for first dataset
 * Visualizations of graphs showing overall movement between antennas
 * Distances between each antenna
 * Enumeration of specific patterns of movement by antenna for first five users
-* Enumerations aggregated by antenna for individual users
+* Enumerations aggregated by antenna for first five users
 * Home Locations by user for each month (SET3) all five home defs

 ##### Current Work